Naomi Campbell

 Naomi Campbell's Personal Life

-The model had quite an impressive list of admirers and fiancés, having numerous romances.
+The model had an impressive list of admirers and fiancés, with numerous high-profile romances.
 Her boyfriends included Mike Tyson and Sylvester Stallone.

-Since 1992, Naomi began a relationship with actor Robert De Niro; they broke up and got back together several times.
+Starting in 1992, Naomi began dating actor Robert De Niro; they broke up and got back together several times.
 She also dated rock musician Eric Clapton.

-In 1993, Naomi was engaged to U2 bassist Adam Clayton, who gifted her an extravagant emerald and diamond ring.
+In 1993, Naomi got engaged to U2 bassist Adam Clayton, who gave her an extravagant emerald and diamond ring.
 A year later, they broke up.

 She briefly dated Leonardo DiCaprio, and then the world-famous flamenco dancer Joaquín Cortés.
 When the Spaniard left her, the model fell into a depression.

-In 1999, it became known about her engagement to Formula 1 executive Flavio Briatore, but the wedding never happened—they parted ways in 2003.
+In 1999, news broke of her engagement to Formula 1 executive Flavio Briatore, but the wedding never happened—they split in 2003.

 Naomi also dated Russian real estate tycoon Vladislav Doronin.
-Their relationship lasted until 2013, during which time the supermodel spent some time living in Russia.
-Doronin built a house for his beloved in Barvikha, sparing no expense—the yacht-shaped building was designed by British architect Zaha Hadid, who had never before worked on residential real estate.
-After breaking up with the supermodel, the oligarch put the house up for sale, but no buyers were found for such a property.
+Their relationship lasted until 2013, during which the supermodel spent time living in Russia.
+Doronin built a house for his beloved in Barvikha, sparing no expense—the yacht-shaped building was designed by British architect Zaha Hadid, who had never worked on residential projects before.
+After their breakup, the oligarch put the house up for sale, but couldn't find buyers for such a unique property.

-Campbell had contact with American financier Jeffrey Epstein, who was convicted of human trafficking and sexual crimes:
+Campbell had connections to American financier Jeffrey Epstein, who was convicted of human trafficking and sexual crimes:

 What he did is unforgivable, when I heard what he did, it turned my stomach inside out, just like everyone else, because I had enough sexual predators, and thank God, there were good people around me who protected me from that.
 I support the victims.
 They are traumatized for life.
 For life.